prpole/dissertation/chapter2/main.md

 object.
-As Marx himself puts it, Hegel "sees labour---within abstraction---as man's *act of self-creation* and man's relation to himself as an alien being and the manifestation of himself as an alien being as the emergence of *species-consciousness* and *species-life*."
-(395)
+As Marx himself puts it, Hegel "sees labour---within abstraction---as man's *act of self-creation* and man's relation to himself as an alien being and the manifestation of himself as an alien being as the emergence of *species-consciousness* and *species-life*." [@marx_early_2005 395]

 This combination of self-consciousness and mediation through an external object---Marx at his most Hegelian---makes species-being a uniquely human concept.
-These two factors distinguish species-being from the "species-life" of animals, by which Marx means the defining "life-activities" that focus primarily on the needs of reproduction and sustenance.[@dyer-witheford_return_2004 4-6] All animals produce in pursuit of their defining life-activity; but "Marx’s human [...] is a species that knows itself in what it makes."[@johnson_limits_2017 278] This distinction is predicated on both a self-knowledge mediated by external objects and a collective identity, a humanness, considered *itself* as a mutable, external object of contemplation.
-This object-oriented humanism comes from Feuerbach's original version of species-being in *The Essence of Christianity*:
-"Man is nothing without an object. [...T]he object to which a subject essentially, necessarily relates, is nothing else than this subject's own, but objective, nature. [...]
-In the object which he contemplates, therefore, man becomes acquainted with himself."[@feuerbach_???_???
-5] Thus "the man" of "To Build a Fire," experiences the loss of his faculties as downed wires: he is alienated from the external objects by which the human species-being is defined.
+These two factors distinguish species-being from the "species-life" of animals, by which Marx means the defining "life-activities" that focus primarily on the needs of reproduction and sustenance.[@dyer-witheford_1844/2004/2044:_2004 4-6] All animals produce in pursuit of their defining life-activity; but "Marx’s human [...] is a species that knows itself in what it makes."[@johnson_at_2017 278] This distinction is predicated on both a self-knowledge mediated by external objects and a collective identity, a humanness, considered *itself* as a mutable, external object of contemplation.
+This object-oriented humanism comes from Feuerbach's original version of species-being in *The Essence of Christianity*: "Man is nothing without an object. [...T]he object to which a subject essentially, necessarily relates, is nothing else than this subject's own, but objective, nature. [...]
+In the object which he contemplates, therefore, man becomes acquainted with himself."[@feuerbach_essence_1854 4-5] Thus does "the man" of "To Build a Fire" experience the loss of his faculties as downed wires: he is alienated from the external objects by which the human species-being is defined.
 And likewise, in losing contact with the manipulable materiality of a more hospitable environment and the ability to build a fire, he loses contact with his sense of self and his place on the planet.

-This technological capacity is also inherently social, and by extension, so is human species-being.
+This technological capacity is also inherently social, and so, by extension, is human species-being.
 Marx is unequivocal on this point:

 > The *human*